disi1/PoliticalPreparedness/README.md

 * [Moshi](https://github.com/square/moshi) which handles the deserialization of the returned JSON to Kotlin data objects.
 * [Glide](https://bumptech.github.io/glide/) to load and cache images by URL.
 * [Room](https://developer.android.com/training/data-storage/room) for local database storage.
+* Repository pattern - to hide the complexity of managing the interactions between the database and the networking code.

 It leverages the following components from the Jetpack library: